Siaka385/diabetics_management_app/README.md

 ## Project Overview

-DiaWise is an application designed to help diabetic patients manage their diet, get educated about diabetes, and connect with other patients.
-The app provides tools and resources to track dietary choices, understand diabetes better, and build a supportive community for individuals living with diabetes.
+Diawise is a platform focused on diabetes education and community support.
+We provide the following key features:

+- **Educational Content:** Provides essential resources and expert insights to help users better understand and manage the condition.
+- **Community:** Offers a space for individuals to connect with others on similar diabetes journeys, enabling them to share experiences and support each other in a safe environment.
+- **Healthy Living Tips:** Delivers practical advice on diet, exercise, and lifestyle choices tailored to improve the well-being of people managing diabetes.
+- **Diet Management:** Track meals and nutritional intake tailored to diabetes management.

+The platform encourages users to join a vibrant, supportive community dedicated to empowering individuals in their diabetes management journey.

 ## Features
-- **Diet Management:** Track meals and nutritional intake tailored to diabetes management.
-- **Education:** Access helpful information about diabetes and tips for living with the condition.
-- **Community:** Connect with other diabetic patients for shared experiences and support.

 ## Tech Stack
 - **Backend:** Go (Golang)